FAQ

 Will it be possible to pay fishing fees on the day of the qualifier?

-Simple answer – NO. All fees are payable at the time of entry.
+No. All fees are payable at the time of entry.

 What happens if there are odd numbers on the day of the qualifier?

 The Local Organiser should have somebody on standby for this.
+If not a member of the fishery staff may fish.

 Why is there such an emphasis on Insurance and Risk Assessment?

 The health and wellbeing of anglers is of paramount importance.
+AT membership provides personal liability insurance.

 How are any reported disputes / complaints dealt with?